A Buyer's Market

 Published by The University of Chicago Press

-The second volume, A Buyer’s Market (1952),finds young Nick Jenkins struggling to establish himself in London.
+This second volume, A Buyer’s Market (1952), finds young Nick Jenkins struggling to establish himself in London.
 Amid the fever of the 1920s, he attends formal dinners and wild parties; makes his first tentative forays into the worlds of art, culture, and bohemian life; and suffers his first disappointments in love.
 Old friends come and go, but the paths they once shared are rapidly diverging: Stringham is settling into a life of debauchery and drink, Templer is plunging into the world of business, and Widmerpool, though still a figure of out-of-place grotesquerie, remains unbowed, confident in his own importance and eventual success.
 A Buyer’s Market is a striking portrait of the pleasures and anxieties of early adulthood, set against a backdrop of London life and culture at one of its most effervescent moments.

-"Anthony Powell is the best living English novelist by far.
-His admirers are addicts, let us face it, held in thrall by a magician."--ChicagoTribune
+“Anthony Powell is the best living English novelist by far.
+His admirers are addicts, let us face it, held in thrall by a magician.” —Chicago Tribune

-"A book which creates a world and explores it in depth, which ponders changing relationships and values, which creates brilliantly living and diverse characters and then watches them grow and change in their milieu. . . .
-Powell's world is as large and as complex as Proust's."--Elizabeth Janeway, New YorkTimes
+“A book which creates a world and explores it in depth, which ponders changing relationships and values, which creates brilliantly living and diverse characters and then watches them grow and change in their milieu . . .
+Powell's world is as large and as complex as Proust's.” —Elizabeth Janeway, The New York Times

-“The most brilliant and penetrating novelist we have.”--Kingsley Amis
+“The most brilliant and penetrating novelist we have.” —Kingsley Amis

 BUY NOW FROM